Mihaiel/TimeBit/README.md

 # TimeBit

-TimeBit is a modern time tracking and project management application that helps teams and individuals manage their time effectively and track project progress.
+TimeBit is a modern time tracking and project management application that helps teams and individuals manage their time effectively and track projects or hobbies effectively.
+Developed as a group project at **the University of Applied Sciences FH Campus Wien**, our goal is to be a simple, lightweight, and user-friendly solution for tracking time and staying organized.

 ## Features